Zoom Search Engine FAQ - Troubleshooting CGI

 Your web server may be configured to handle all CGI files as Perl scripts.
 The Zoom CGI search application however is NOT a Perl script, but a binary executable, so it will fail to run in this web server configuration.

 You can work-around this issue by renaming the "search.cgi" file to be "search.exe".
-Also read the following FAQ for more help with setting up the CGI for Windows IIS.
+Also consult our support page dedicated to setting up CGI for Windows IIS.

 If the above does not help, your problem may be due to a bug in IIS 5.0 and IIS 6.0 related to running on a fast multi-processor computer.
 For more information and a hotfix from Microsoft, see this knowledge base article on Microsoft's website.